nodejs/admin/Moderation-Policy.md

 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
-* In the case where a GitHub Account appears to have been created with no intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, Blocking indefinitely, and reporting accounts to GitHub.
+* One may immediately bypass the above procedures if it is clear that there is no intention to collaborate in good faith.
+In such cases, it is permissible to immediately:
+  * remove posts
+  * delete issues/pull requests
+  * block users
+  * report accounts to GitHub
 * Accounts that are reasonably believed to be bots (other than bots authorized by both TSC and CommComm) are subject to immediate Blocking.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic